rstraub/rstraub.github.io/_drafts/tweaks-for-productive-terminal.md

 * **Git status.** This shows the current branch and information about the status of the repository like whether it has uncommitted changes or is behind the remote.
 * **SDK info.** Starship can show the current version for Node.js, Java, Python, and many more if it detects corresponding project files.
 Especially useful when those projects have specific SDK requirements!
-* **Cloud and Docker contexts.** Shows you all kinds of information about the current contexts of cloud technology, like the current Kubernetes context.
+* **Cloud and Docker contexts.** Shows you all kinds of information about the current contexts of cloud technology, like the Kubernetes context or AWS region and profile.
 * **Exit code status.** Clear indicators and exit codes of the previous command.
 * **Much more...** Honestly, there is so much more Starship can do.
 You can even show things like current ram usage, or battery percentage.
 Configuring it is a breeze, so experiment away.

 ![Information at a glance with Starship]({{ site.baseurl }}/assets/images/19-starship.gif)
 > Relevant information at a glance with Starship prompt

 I have come to rely on Starship quite a bit.
 It's very neat to have so much information at your disposal in the terminal.
-Saves me typing a ton of commands!
+Saves me from typing a ton of commands!

 Great, we've got a very potent terminal stack already, what else can we improve?
 Next up, the multitasking experience.